vippsas/vipps-developers/vipps-api-lifecycle.md

 > MINOR version when you add functionality in a backwards compatible manner, and
 > PATCH version when you make backwards compatible bug fixes.

+## Version number in the endpoint URIs

+Vipps versions API endpoints in the URIs:
+`GET:/someapi/v1/some/more/path` and `GET:/someapi/v2/some/more/path`.

+There are other ways to manage versions, and many (strong) opinions about them, and Vipps has chosen the above.

 # Lifecycle

 ## Major version